FlorianWilhelm/pytanis/CONTRIBUTING.md

 ## Documentation improvements

-You can help to the documentation of Pytanis by making them more readable and coherent, or by adding missing information and correcting mistakes.
+You can contribute to the documentation of Pytanis by making them more readable and coherent, or by adding missing information and correcting mistakes.

 The documentation uses [mkdocs] as its main documentation compiler.